 Joe may paint himself as the hero of this story, but he's pretty powerless — both emotionally and financially — to ever stop Love.
 Knowing that she's pregnant and willing to do anything for their relationship overrides any internal honor code that Joe claims to have, like his concerns for Ellie.
 If Joe lets her, Love seems satisfied with using her money and connections to forever protect the both of them from ever facing any consequences for their crimes.
 While Joe by himself was always on the verge of getting caught, with Love he's practically set for life.

 Of course, two serial killers getting a happy ending sounds like a horrible joke, but the final moment of Season 2 hints at an impending clash.
 Despite having a picture perfect life, in the end Joe peers through the fence and begins to fantasize about the woman sitting by the pool next door.
-A third season hasn't been confirmed yet, but if Joe ends up cheating on Love, either that poor woman is going to pay, or Joe may just find himself at the end of Love's knife.
+If Joe ends up cheating on Love, either that poor woman is going to pay, or Joe may find himself at the end of Love's knife.